Plant DetailShow Menu

 Description

 Dogfennel grows rapidly in moist but well-drained soils in full sun to part shade, although it does best with some afternoon shade in hot summer climates.
-It tolerates most soil types including dry, sandy soils.
+It tolerates most soil types, including dry, sandy soils.
 Plants have good drought tolerance.
 North of USDA Zone 6, this plant is best given a thick winter mulch and planted in locations affording some protection from harsh winter conditions.

-No serious insect or disease problems.
+Diseases, Insects, and Other Plant Problems: No serious insect or disease problems.
 However, you should watch for powdery mildew, aphids, slugs and leaf miner.

 See this plant in the following landscape: